Kolmogorov equations on the space of probability measures associated to the nonlinear filtering equation: the viscosity approach: Some analytical results

 \section{Some analytical results}

 Here we collect some analytical tools necessary in the proof of the comparison principle (Theorem \ref{thm: comparison}).
-In particular we need to introduce a smooth variational principle (in the sense of Borwein-Preiss) on $\prob(K)$ endowed with a complete metric.
-Moreover, we also need a way to approximate continuous functions over $\prob(K))$ with functions in $\mathrm{C^2_{L}}(\prob(K))$.
+In particular we need to study the differentiability of the distance $\sfd_2$ introduced in \eqref{eqn: distwang}.
+Moreover, we also need to introduce a way to approximate continuous functions over $\prob(K))$ with functions in $\mathrm{C^2_{L}}(\prob(K))$.\\\\ For a family $\{f_k\}_{k\in\N}$ dense in $\mathrm{C^\infty_c}(K)$, with $\norm{f_k}_\infty\leq 1$ and containing the constant function equal to one, and for a sequence $\{q_k\}_{k\in\N}\subset[1,+\infty)$, we recall that For what follows, we need to choose